maximelester/driftcorrection/README.md

 # driftcorrection
-Drift correction method for SPM images, implemented in python, with an example file using real STM data. (c) Maxime Le Ster, 2023
+Drift correction method and linear calibration for SPM images, implemented in python, with an example file using real STM data. (c) Maxime Le Ster, 2023

 ## Introduction